AbdulrhmanSayedAli/AskFm/README.md

 - see all questions in the feed.
 - answer a question or delete a question.

+## note :

+the data folder is git ignored it will be automatically created with empty data when you run the app for the first time.

 # images :

 ![example 1](https://github.com/AbdulrhmanSayedAli/AskFm/blob/master/images/1.png)